Skip to main content

 Principals with the admin account type have the Admin role.
 The Admin role can add/remove users, grant/revoke workspace-level roles to principals and create live workspaces.

-The Principal role
+The Regular role

 All-Workspace roles